 During the last summer, I have been a research intern at Telefónica Research (Barcelona).
-The article “Training neural audio classifiers with few data” is the outcome of this short (but intense!) collaboration with Joan Serrà, where we explore how to train deep learning models with just 1, 2 or 10 audios per class.
+The article “Training neural audio classifiers with few data” is the outcome of this short (but intense!) collaboration with Joan Serrà, where we explored how to train deep learning models with just 1, 2 or 10 audios per class.
 Check it out on arXiv, and reproduce our results running our code!
 These slides are the extended version of what I will be presenting next week in ICASSP!
 See you in Brighton 🙂